Chrysler 180: Market reception

 The Chrysler 180/2-litre found its best market in Spain after production had been transferred there in the later 1970s.
-Spain was effectively closed off to any competitor product not assembled in Spain.
-The only significant locally assembled competitor was the Seat 132.

 The marketplace was different in France and the UK.
 Its mixed pedigree and non-established brand did not fit in well with the expectations of more nationalistic buyers and reviewers.
 There was little that would make the car stand out among the crowd of similar cars, many of which already had an established position in the class.
-By 1976, with the number of cars sold in the UK not yet up to 10,000, British sales had settled down at the annual rate of about 2,000 which was seen to be below the company's expectations, but UK sales were more greater than those in France.
+By 1976, with the number of cars sold in the UK not yet up to 10,000, British sales had settled down at the annual rate of about 2,000 which was seen to be below the company's expectations, but UK sales were greater than those in France.
 In France, the sales of the Chrysler were so disappointing that the old Simca 1501 was offered again for 1974 (it had been kept in production after Chrysler's launch, mainly for export markets, to use up the remaining parts).

 The German Auto Katalog remarked that the car bore resemblance to the Opel Rekord C (which can perhaps be said not only of its styling, but also of almost identical dimensions and similar engine selection), yet it also pointed out that the Rekord in question was a four-year-old car at that time (and was subsequently replaced by a new model in 1971).
-In the British market the car's chances against rivals, such as the successful Rover SD1, were also hampered by the lack of engines larger than the 2.0 L, as the competitors offered six- or even eight-cylinder units, being unhampered by the French tax regulations.
+In the British market the car's chances against rivals, such as the successful Rover SD1, were also hampered by the lack of engines larger than the 2.0 L, as the competitors offered six- or even eight-cylinder units, as they were not restricted by the French tax regulations.
 Moreover, Chrysler seemed not to support the model after its launch.
 Advertising was limited and updates scarce and insignificant.
 Chrysler did not make available an upmarket model with features as power windows or central locking, even though they were all available in the smaller Simca 1307, launched around the time when the 180 was in mid-cycle.
-It did receive a low fuel warning lamp which would come on when a couple of gallons of fuel was left in the tank, a then-unusual feature.

 Chrysler Centura

 A variant of the Chrysler 180 was produced in Australia from 1975 to 1978 by Chrysler Australia as the Chrysler Centura.
-The Centura was offered with a choice of 4-cylinder and 6-cylinder engines mated to a manual or automatic transmission and was fitted with a modified front radiator grille to allow more airflow to the radiator, and four round headlamps to complete the makeover.
+The Centura was offered with a choice of 4-cylinder and 6-cylinder engines mated to a manual or automatic transmission.
+It was fitted with a larger nose and modified front radiator grille to accommodate the larger straight-six engine and allow more airflow to the radiator; four round headlamps completed the makeover.